 • When entering the floor, make eye contact with the leader you plan to enter in front of.

-• Enter the floor safely at the established corners entry points.
+• Enter the floor safely at the established corner entry points.

 • Stay in your lane when possible.